andydlindsay/video-planning/request-params/README.md

 * Understand what `req.params` is, where it comes from, and how to use it

 ## Prerequisites
-* Objects - dot notation
+* Objects - dot notation, key/value pairs
 * ExpressJS - route handlers, request and response objects
-* HTTP - specifically GET request and request/response cycle
+* HTTP - GET request and request/response cycle
 * Client/Server relationship

 ## Position in Curriculum